andreasdominik/Susi/docs/src/pages/install.md

 not for satellites.
 MQTT messages are sent as JSON strings. susi uses `jq` to parse JSON.
 In order to avoid sending binary files via MQTT, they are base64 encoded.

+Be sure to disable the mosquitto-service!
+Susi will start mosquitto when it is needed.

 The base64 utility is part of the coreutils:

 ```
 sudo apt-get install mosquitto mosquitto-clients coreutils jq
+sudo systemctl stop mosquitto.service
+sudo systemctl disable mosquitto.service
 ```

 #### Julia